Din Tai Fung | World-Renowned Dim Sum in Covent Garden

-Which might not sound that exciting, until you realise that it’s the first one to come to the UK.
+Which might not sound that exciting, until you realise that it was the first one to come to the UK.
 Ever.

-And those dumplings – specifically the steamed pork soup dumplings (xiao long bao) – are the restaurant’s crowning glory, made via an elaborate six stage process that takes at least 40 minutes.
+And those dumplings – specifically the steamed pork soup dumplings (xiao long bao) – are Din Tai Fung’s crowning glory, made via an elaborate six stage process that takes at least 40 minutes.
 And somewhere between ensuring that each dumpling’s dough weighs between 4.8-5.2g and folding them at least 18 times, the chefs somehow also find the time to roll out other classic dim sum dishes, like salted egg yolk custard buns, six-hour steamed chicken soup, and umami-laden fried rice dishes.